mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 The basic steps for preparing the source code are as follows:

 - Clone the Splunk OpenTelemetry distribution from Github
-- Add new components to the import in `internal/components/components.go`
+- Add new component to the import in `internal/components/components.go`
-- Add new components to `Get` function in `internal/components/components.go`
+- Add new component to `Get` function in `internal/components/components.go`
-- Update tests by adding components to `TestDefaultComponents` function in `internal/components/components_test.go`
+- Update tests by adding component to `TestDefaultComponents` function in `internal/components/components_test.go`

 ### Clone the Splunk OpenTelemetry Distribution